 Government has allowed FDI on E Commerce to 100% and also has set some guidelines for it.
 BJP Government that once opposed the very idea of FDI has now opened up.
 But FDI on E-Commerce is not as fairy as you may consider.
 It may have many roadblocks for the major player of the e-commerce industry and for the shoppers as well.
+This would be a great shame as E Commerce is now unquestionably the driving force of the buying and selling industry.
+Web hosting like hostiserver has already shown why they are so important in allowing E Commerce sites to thrive.
+E Commerce has been aided by revolutionary developments in a technological sense.
+The likes of Salesforce and their ability to incorporate a low code platform have been a massive aid in this industry.
+Let’s hope these FDI guidelines don’t hold back E Commerce.
 But before you realize it, you must understand the FDI guidelines.

 FDI on E Commerce – Where it is Applied

 The FDI has been allowed only for the marketplace not for the inventory based services.
 Marketplace is all the major e-retail sites where the products are sold from various vendors.
 This is basically a platform to interact with the seller and buyer.
 Inventory shops are those which sell their own products.
 They are out of FDI ranges now.
 The FDI has now included the big e-commerce power houses like Flipkart, Amazon and Snapdeal under this.